akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise0.md

-# Exercise 0: Login into your Azure Portal and Verify access to the Lab Resources
+# Exercise 0: Login to your Azure Portal and Verify access to the Lab Resources

-In this exercise, you will login into the **Azure portal** using your lab Azure credentials and you will verify acess to lab resources.
+In this exercise, you will login to the **Azure portal** using your lab Azure credentials and you will verify access to lab resources.

 ### Login to Azure Portal

-1.Navigate to https://portal.azure.com, It is recommended to use an Private/Incognito browser instance to avoid any conflict with your other Azure Accounts.
+1.Navigate to https://portal.azure.com, It is recommended to use a Private/Incognito browser instance to avoid any conflict with your other Azure Accounts.

 2.Use **<inject key="AzureAdUserEmail"></inject>** as **Username** and click on **Next**.